-Ken Pyle, 15-year vet in Information Technology (IT) and Partner at DFDR Consulting, can show you exactly how to protect your accounting firm from cyber attacks.
-A topic touched on for the first time on the podcast, as IT continues to develop and grow, tech isn’t the only thing that gets more sophisticated --- cyber attacks do as well.
+Ken Pyle, a 15-year vet in Information Technology (IT) and Partner at CYBIR, formally known as DFDR Consulting, can show you exactly how to protect your accounting firm from cyber attacks.
+A topic touched on for the first time on the podcast, as IT continues to develop and grow, tech isn’t the only thing that gets more sophisticated — cyber attacks do as well.
 Ken works daily to protect accounting firms like yours.
-In this episode of Grow Your Firm Podcast, David Cristello and Ken Pyle cyber-chat about:
+In this episode of the Growing Your Firm Podcast, David Cristello and Ken Pyle cyber-chat about:

 - The #1 vulnerability in your firm

-- Don’t click on email links EVEN IF YOU KNOW THE PERSON --- if you’re even 1% unsure about an email, give a call to your teammate
+- Don’t click on email links EVEN IF YOU KNOW THE PERSON.
+If you’re even 1% unsure about an email, give a call to your teammate.

 - Use a portal for client documents rather than attaching emails.
 Anything you can keep out of email, the better.